“Where Faith Abounds”

 And he spoke to him as if to a knight embarking on a holy quest, saying: “…Make every effort in adding virtue to faith; for with it your spiritual knowledge will increase, as well as self-control and steadfastness, which in turn will produce godliness.”
 (2 Pet.
 1:5)

-Contrary to popular opinion , the transformative work and mystery of faith is not an election process, with some destined for salvation, while others are not, but for anyone “…who loves God (and responds to his calling), according to his purposes, so that all things might work together for the good.”
+Contrary to what many believe, the transformative work and mystery of the cross does not come about through election, with some being destined for salvation and others are not, but salvific grace is for anyone “…who loves God (and responds in kind to the light of his gifting), according to his purposes, so that all things might work together for good.”
 (Rom.
-8:28) Yet, God has said: “You will only find me when you seek for me with all your heart.”
+8:28) Yet, as He said: “You will only find me when you seek for me with all your heart.”
 (Jer.
-29:13) An important consideration for Christians, as true faith is not a normative in the Christian experience, but a miracle of God, supernaturally expressed through activity of faith that produces holiness.
+29:13) An important consideration for many professing Christians, as true faith is not a normative in the Christian experience; it is the miracle of God, supernaturally endowed and nurtured through works of faith that are pleasing in His sight.

 Reclining in the Shadow of the Reich